 By maturing for three years at room temperature, this sake develops a deeper and well-rounded flavor.
 Try this at chilled (Yoko's favorite) or warm it to 110°F (Touda-san’s favorite) to bring out a creamy texture.
 Serve with a goat cheese from Harley Farms with Kuma Honey on top and you’ve got a ticket to heaven!
 Touda-san also recommends this sake with cream croquettes.

-- Brewed in Tottori, Japan by Sawa Brewery
+- Brewed in Tottori, Japan by Suwa Brewery

 - Junmai ginjo koshu